jwizzlejosh/WLU-coop-salary/README.md

 # WLU-coop-salary
 Anonymous Pay Transparency for Co-op Students.
 All results are self-submitted and are not representative of any real organization or institution.

+Access the salary spreadsheet using the the Github Pages link

 ![Homepage](images/homepage.png)

-To contribute and support pay transparency fill out the [**WLU Co-op Salary Google Form**](https://docs.google.com/forms/d/e/1FAIpQLSePnEazKP324kFh7KKNyoChZbROFpDm_Cakme9RCT167vKjHw/viewform?usp=sf_link)
+To contribute and support pay transparency fill out the [**WLU Co-op Salary Google Form**](https://forms.gle/C77VGzzMcTQwMtB48)

-To request a removal, please create a [**Git issue**](https://github.com/Nathan903/UofT-coop-salary/issues/new ) in this repository
+To request a removal, please create a [**Git issue**](https://github.com/jwizzlejosh/WLU-coop-salary/issues/new) in this repository

 > *Thanks to everyone for Contributing <3*